The Main Six

 - In "Pillow Talk", Caitlin has no problem revealing embarrassing secrets about her friends to her boyfriend but refuses to divulge on her most embarrassing story.

-- Ink-Suit Actor: Caitlin looks almost exactly like Brooke D'Orsay, but with a much shorter hairstyle
+- Ink-Suit Actor: Caitlin looks almost exactly like Brooke D'Orsay—one of the only real differences being that Caitlin has much shorter hair.

 - Minor Flaw, Major Breakup: As previously mentioned, Caitlin has a tendency of dumping guys for incredibly shallow reasons.
 Another example would be in one episode where she dumped a guy simply because he had a bunch of pimples all over his back.

-- Pink Means Feminine: Many of her outfits and accessories are pink.
+- Pink Means Feminine: Many of her outfits and accessories (including her normal attire) are pink.

-- Serial Romeo: Female version.
-She seems to have some sort of inability to keep a boyfriend for more than one week.
+- Serial Romeo: A rare female version—she seems to have some sort of inability to keep a boyfriend for longer than a month.
 The others very often lampshade it.Nikki: (About Caitlin's latest boyfriend) He was her twelfth "The One".

 - Sixth Ranger: Joins the well-established group, making it officially six teens.